Miles Aircraft: Phillips and Powis

-Bankruptcy and Receivership
+Bankruptcy and receivership

 In 1947, the company entered receivership following bankruptcy proceedings instigated by Titanine Ltd., in the Chancery Division of the High Court.
 Titanine supplied Miles with aviation coatings used in the production of the Miles Gemini aircraft.
-Mr. Justice Wynn-Parry adjourned the petition of Titanine Ltd., for the winding up of Miles Aircraft Ltd., until 19 January 1948, on the grounds that the company had showed prima facie reasons for not yet having formulated a reorganization scheme.
+Mr. Justice Wynn-Parry adjourned the petition of Titanine Ltd., for the winding up of Miles Aircraft Ltd., until 19 January 1948, on the grounds that the company had shown prima facie reasons for not yet having formulated a reorganization scheme.
 The petitioners, creditors for £5,837, were supported by other creditors for £62,000 and opposed by creditors for £200,000.
 An affidavit put into court showed that subject to audit, a loss of £630,000 had been incurred on 31 October 1947, but that a rescue plan could not be drawn up until the audit was completed.
 The principal trade creditors were: Blackburn Aircraft Ltd., De La Rue Extrusions Ltd., Smiths Aircraft Instruments Ltd. and the Sperry Gyroscope Co.
 Ltd. Mr. F. G. Miles announced the payment of the 4% per cent preference dividends out of his own resources of £8,600.
 After Miles Aircraft had been taken over by financiers in 1947, the design and manufacture of aircraft was ended by the new Board.
 At this time the company had some £5 million worth of business in hand, including substantial orders for the Messenger and the Gemini.

 In 1948 an application by the Board of Trade for the appointment of an inspector to investigate the affairs of Miles Aircraft Ltd. was granted by Mr. Justice Roxburgh.
 The B.O.T. case was that when a prospectus was issued in March, 1947 (before the accounts for 1946 were published), the directors should reasonably have been expected to know that all was not well with the company, and when, in August, 1947, a dividend of 7% per cent and a bonus of 24% were recommended, they should reasonably have been expected to know that a big loss was being suffered by the company.